Nice to meet you.

 2. Avoid content marketing

 Medium isn’t exactly the spot to publish sales and marketing-heavy content.
-As a business, you can obviously include your links when necessary, but don’t push your product or service too much within the content.
+As a business, you can obviously include your links when necessary but don’t push your product or service too much within the content.
 As a matter of fact, Medium itself says this is generally frowned upon in their writing community.

-An actionable way to engage with your readers on Medium is to encourage them to ‘clap’ if they found your article valuable.
+An actionable way to engage with your readers on Medium is to encourage them to ‘clap’ if they find your article valuable.
 Claps are considered in Medium’s ranking algorithm, and many claps can catapult your article in the eyes of more readers.

 3. Don’t mislead readers

-Your goal as a writer should never be to mislead readers into clickbait, and you should double-down on this when it comes to Medium.
+Your goal as a writer should never be to mislead readers into clickbait, and you should double down on this when it comes to Medium.
 Also, Medium is adamant about not peddling pseudoscience or bad health advice.
-As Siobhan O’Connor, VP of Editorial at Medium would say:
+As Siobhan O’Connor, VP of Editorial at Medium, would say:

 “Life’s already too short to give people bad health advice.”